 River Tees Port Health Authority (RTPHA) (the Authority) represents the four riparian authorities of Redcar and Cleveland Borough Council, Stockton-on-Tees Borough Council, Middlesbrough Council and Hartlepool Borough Council.
-The Authority is managed by Redcar and Cleveland Borough Council and is based at offices in Guisborough.
+The Authority is managed by Redcar and Cleveland Borough Council.